 Each course must be similar to one taught at DU in order for a student to receive transfer credit.
 The Registrar's site serves as an up-to-date guide regarding subject matter and transferability.
 The following document can serve as a general guide to help in understanding how credits from Colorado Community Colleges fulfill the Common Curriculum.

-A grade of C (2.0) or better in each course is required to be considered for transfer of credit.
-A grade of C- does not transfer.
+A grade of C- (1.7 on a 4-point scale) or better in each course is required to be considered for transfer of credit.

-These can be considered for transfer if the Pass grade equals a C (2.0) or better, but they cannot be used to fulfill common undergraduate requirements.
+These can be considered for transfer if the Pass grade equals a C- (1.7 on a 4-point scale) or better, but they cannot be used to fulfill common undergraduate requirements.

 Only grades received at DU will be used to calculate your overall grade point average at the University of Denver.